 Breakfast consisted of a small, but very varied buffet with good quality products and plenty of choice (both hot and cold) including Canarian specialities.
 Dinner was equally impressive and excellent value – €15 for a three course meal consisting of updated typical Canarian dishes.

 The La Laguna Gran is also home to the latest addition to Tenerife’s wealth of Michelin star restaurants, Nub.
 A delay in it opening meant we missed trying it by a couple of days.
+(Note: Nub is no longer part of La Laguna Gran).

 What is the Best Thing About the La Laguna Gran?